Ballarat’s best farm experiences

 Open to the public, the Ballarat Specialist School’s FARM campus in Invermay Park houses a range of livestock including poultry, pork, lamb and beef.

-While you’re there, explore the market garden and orchards, on-site cafe/bakery, and play paddock complete with a cubby house, obstacle course and huge sandpit.
+While you’re there, explore the market garden and orchards, on-site cafe/bakery, and play paddock complete with cubby house, obstacle course and huge sandpit.

 Farmers’ markets